 - They may be detected coincidentally during a consultation, or brought up as a 'whilst I'm here' phenomenon.

 - They are most likely to present if they are newly noticed.

-- Their history and appearance are fairly characteristic and so they are not usually confused with other lesions.
+- History and appearance of intradermal naevi are fairly characteristic and so they are not usually confused with other lesions.

 - They may resemble early basal cell carcinoma or a neurofibroma.

 - Basal cell carcinoma will usually have a shorter history, be noted to be growing quite quickly and have associated telangiectasia.

 - Where there is doubt as to the diagnosis then excision biopsy will resolve the question.

 - If there has been significant recent growth of intradermal naevi then consider excision biopsy to exclude basal cell carcinoma.